ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

 Note
 -----------------------
-It is a very early WIP project, I hope you will clone the complete project, try create your own surface shader, see if the current surface shader design can fulfill your shader development needs.
+It is a very early WIP project and will change a lot, I hope you can clone the complete project, try create your own surface shader, see if the current surface shader design can fulfill your shader development needs.

-Send me suggestion/bug report in Issues tab, or even pull request is very welcome!
+Send me suggestion/bug report in Issues tab, or even pull request are very welcome!

 Editor environment requirement
 -----------------------